microsoft/cordova-plugin-code-push/README.md

 ```

 ### Enums

 The CodePush API includes the following "enum" objects which can be used to customize the update experience, and are available globally off of the `window` object:

 #### InstallMode

-Defines the available install modes for update packages.
+This enum specified when you would like an installed update to actually be applied, and can be passed to either the `sync` or `LocalPackage.install` methods.
+It includes the following values:

 - __IMMEDIATE__: The update will be applied to the running application immediately.
 The application will be reloaded with the new content immediately.

-- __ON_NEXT_RESTART__: The update is downloaded but not installed immediately.
-The new content will be available the next time the application is started.
+- __ON_NEXT_RESTART__: Indicates that you want to install the update, but not forcibly restart the app.
+When the app is "naturally" restarted (due the OS or end user killing it), the update will be seamlessly picked up.
+This value is appropriate when performing silent updates, since it would likely be disruptive to the end user if the app suddenly restarted out of nowhere, since they wouldn't have realized an update was even downloaded.
+This is the default mode used for both the `sync` and `LocalPackage.install` methods.

-- __ON_NEXT_RESUME__: The udpate is downloaded but not installed immediately.
-The new content will be available the next time the application is resumed or restarted, whichever event happends first.
+- __ON_NEXT_RESUME__: Indicates that you want to install the update, but don't want to restart the app until the next time the end user resumes it from the background.
+This way, you don't disrupt their current session, but you can get the update in front of them sooner then having to wait for the next natural restart.
+This value is appropriate for silent installs that can be applied on resume in a non-invasive way.

 #### SyncStatus

 Defines the possible statuses of the [sync](#codepushsync) operation.
 There are two categories of statuses: intermediate and result (final).
 The intermediate statuses represent progress statuses of the sync operation, and are not final.
 The result statuses represent final statuses of the sync operation.
 Every sync operation ends with only one result status, but can have zero or more intermediate statuses.

-- __UP_TO_DATE__: Result status - the application is up to date. (number)
+- __UP_TO_DATE__: The app is fully up-to-date with the configured deployment.

-- __UPDATE_INSTALLED__: Result status - an update is available, it has been downloaded, unzipped and copied to the deployment folder.
-After the completion of the callback invoked with SyncStatus.UPDATE_INSTALLED, the application will be reloaded with the updated code and resources. (number)
+- __UPDATE_INSTALLED__: An available update has been installed and will be run either immediately after the callback function returns or the next time the app resumes/restarts, depending on the `InstallMode` specified in `SyncOptions`.

-- __UPDATE_IGNORED__: Result status - an optional update is available, but the user declined to install it.
-The update was not downloaded. (number)
+- __UPDATE_IGNORED__: The app has an optional update, which the end user chose to ignore. *(This is only applicable when the `updateDialog` is used)*

-- __ERROR__: Result status - an error happened during the sync operation.
+- __ERROR__: An error occured during the `sync` operation.
 This might be an error while communicating with the server, downloading or unziping the update.
 The console logs should contain more information about what happened.
-No update has been applied in this case. (number)
+No update has been applied in this case.

-- __CHECKING_FOR_UPDATE__: Intermediate status - the plugin is about to check for updates.
+- __CHECKING_FOR_UPDATE__: The CodePush server is being queried for an update.

-- __AWAITING_USER_ACTION__: Intermediate status - a user dialog is about to be displayed.
-This status will be reported only if user interaction is enabled.
+- __AWAITING_USER_ACTION__: An update is available, and a confirmation dialog was shown to the end user. *(This is only applicable when the `updateDialog` is used)*

-- __DOWNLOADING_PACKAGE__: Intermediate status - the update package is about to be downloaded.
+- __DOWNLOADING_PACKAGE__: An available update is being downloaded from the CodePush server.

-- __INSTALLING_UPDATE__: Intermediate status - the update package is about to be installed.
+- __INSTALLING_UPDATE__: An available update was downloaded and is about to be installed.

 ## Compiling sources & contributing

 The JavaScript code in this plugin is compiled from TypeScript.
 Please see [this page](CONTRIBUTING.md) for more details on contributing and how to build the project.